timmcginley/Agile/README.md

 # Agile Prototyping

-**The future is [uncertain].
+**The future is [unknowable].
 So how can we design buildings for the future?
 Agile Prototyping is a [methodology] for designing building systems in the future.**

 >Design in the future requires the synthesis of [meta disciplinary systems] from diverse disciplinary needs with [uncertain]ty.
 This requires an agile, fast and robust approach to; model, adapt and redesign building systems and products.